sagemathinc/cocalc-doc/source/compute_server.rst

 In order to use the Linux command line, e.g., compilers, etc., create a terminal file (one ending in .term) and connect it to a compute server in the same way.
 If you chose the "CUDA Toolkit" image, then the ``nvcc`` command will be available for compiling ``.cu`` code.
 See `this tutorial <https://github.com/sagemathinc/cocalc-howto/blob/main/cuda.md>`_ for details.

-Becoming root on a Compute Server
+Becoming root and Port Forwarding
 ---------------------------------

 You cannot become ``root`` or use ``sudo`` inside of a CoCalc project.
 If you try to, you will get a message like